The Total Guide to Company Formation in Japan for 2023

 For instance, if you live in Tokyo, you must file company incorporation paperwork with the Tokyo Legal Affairs Bureau.
 Also, the notary who notarizes your incorporation documents must reside within the same city as your head office.
 Here is a list (Japanese) of all Legal Affairs Bureau's and their jurisdictions.

 💡 Did you know?
-You can use a virtual office address on your articles of incorporation!
-MailMate’s virtual office address service is a bilingual option for entrepreneurs wanting to stay light on their feet.
+You can use a virtual office address on your company incorporation documents!
+MailMate's virtual office address service is a bilingual option for entrepreneurs wanting to stay light on their feet.

 Decision 4.
 Determine whether you will have a board of directors.

 Establishing a board of directors is unnecessary if you are a company's sole investor.
 You can establish a company with one director, and there is no further need to appoint other company roles.
 However, if there are many shareholders in your company, you may wish to appoint a governing board of directors, although it is not mandatory.

 If you decide on a board, appoint no less than 3 directors and an auditor, who will report to shareholders on the board's financial and operational decisions (the auditor is often external to the company).

 A step-by-step guide to company formation in Japan

 Here are the actions and forms you will be required to enact and submit as you incorporate your company and set up shop in Japan.

 You'll need an office address for (a) listing in your paperwork and (b) to determine the Legal Affairs Bureau that has jurisdiction over where you will be filing your paperwork.
 So, first up, sign a lease for an office.
 Or use us, MailMate, for a virtual office address and Japanese phone number.